pyksy/nflog_dns/README.md

 # nflog_dns
 DNS packet syslogging using iptables NFLOG, written in C++.
+This program parses A, AAAA and PTR type DNS reply packets and logs the details to syslog or console.

 # requirements